edHelper.com

 3 Look for a cookbook with a lot of information in it.
 Make sure it has a variety of recipes.
 Don't get one that has just one kind of food in it.
 "Man does not live on bread alone!"

 4 Look through some of the cookbooks on the shelves.
 See what's inside.
 A good cookbook will have lots of pictures and charts.
-And, of course, recipes!
+And, of course, it will have recipes!

 For the complete story with questions: click here for printable